Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 <img src="https://github.com/Lwhieldon/Cassava-Leaf-Disease-Classification/blob/master/images/cassavafarmer.jpg?raw=true" height="200" />
 </p>

 Cassava plants are a key food security crop grown by local farmers in Africa due to the plant's ability to withstand harsh outdoor elements.
-As the second-largest provider of carbohydrates in Africa and at least 80% of household farms in Sub-Saharan Africa grow this starchy root, I (as a data scientist) have been tasked with helping to identify viral diseases on the plants as this is a major reason of poor crop yields.
+As one of the biggest providers of carbohydrates in Africa after rice and maize and at least 80% of household farms in Sub-Saharan Africa grow this starchy root, I (as a data scientist) have been tasked with building a model that can identify viral diseases on the plants as this is a major reason of poor crop yields.

-As it stands today, if farmers require help to detect disease within their crops, they must go through an arduous task of soliciting the help of government-funded agricultural experts, leading to delays in assessing crop damage and risk of destroying their entire crop base due to the spread of disease.
+As it stands today, these diseases are transmitted by the whitefly <i>Bemisia tabaci</i> and can quickly dessimate an entire crop's bounty.
+If farmers require help to detect disease within their crops, they must go through an arduous task of soliciting the help of government-funded agricultural experts, leading to delays in assessing crop damage and risk of destroying their entire crop base due to the spread of disease.
 As an added challenge, any image detection solution must perform well under low quality images, since African farmers may only have access to mobile-quality cameras with low-bandwidth.

-I am now tasked to classify each cassava image into four disease categories or a fifth category indicating a healthy leaf.
+I am tasked to classify each Cassava plant image into four disease categories or a fifth category indicating a healthy plant.
 With my help, farmers may be able to quickly identify diseased plants, potentially saving their crops before they inflict irreparable damage.

-In this project, we will train a convultional neural network that must have an accuracy score higher than ~61%.
-We demonstrate that by utilizing transfer learning, applying an EfficientNetB4 architecture, we yield a final validation accuracy score of ~86% in our model.
+In this project, we will train a convultional neural network (CNN) that must have an accuracy score higher than the baseline accuracy of ~61%.
+I demonstrate that by utilizing transfer learning, applying an EfficientNetB4 architecture and callbacks for early stopping and learning rate reduction, I yield an average validation accuracy score of ~86% & average validation loss of ~44% in our model.

 ## Goals